 porosity = 35 vol%

-The composition for Orgueil (along with Ivuna and Alais) was also determined by King et al. (2015) utilizing X-ray diffraction.
+The composition of Orgueil (along with Ivuna and Alais) was also determined by King et al. (2015) utilizing X-ray diffraction.
 They found the average modal composition of Orgueil to be 83% phyllosilicate (serpentine/saponite), 6.7% magnetite, 5.7% sulfide, 3.3% ferrihydrite, 1% olivine, and 0.3% gypsum (of probable terrestrial origin), and that it may also contain <1% dolomite.
+Bulk analyses of Orgueil, Ivuna, Alais and Tonk were also determined at the Max Planck Institute for Chemistry by Palme and Zipfel (2021) employing instrumental neutron activation analysis.
+They identified a nearly identical and homogeneous chemical composition at the mg scale for all four CI chondrites, each having a similar water content of 20 (±5) wt%.

 Bland et al. (2004) found that an inverse correlation exists for the olivine and the phyllosilicate phases.
 It is presumed that the saponiteserpentine was formed by the aqueous alteration of primary anhydrous olivine.
 White veins of Mg- and Ca-sulfate (epsomite and gypsum, respectively) were not present in Orgueil or the other CI1 meteorites when original examinations were performed shortly after they fell.
 Rather, the veins are likely the result of the hygroscopic nature of CI1 meteorites.
 Terrestrial atmospheric water absorbed during their residence on Earth has mobilized existing sulfates to produce the white veins, which coincidentally has affected both the measured porosity and total water content of these meteorites.
 On the other hand, organic carbonphyllosilicate assemblages present in Orgueil and other CI chondrites have been shown to be primary constituents that are the product of aqueous alteration on the parent body; these assemblages may have served as catalysts for the formation of more complex organic molecules (Garvie and Buseck, 2007).